keanehauck/keanehauck.github.io/collections/_posts/2025-08-23-interrater-reliability.md

 How can we determine if raters are doing a good job?
 One method is by evaluating the *inter-rater reliability*: a measure of how much the raters are agreeing with each other.
 If they display a large amount of agreement, we have reason to believe that their judgments are valid; conversely, if they disagree frequently, there might be reason to doubt the validity of their ratings.
 With that said, how do we measure their agreement?

-#### Simple probability of agreement

 Before diving into agreement measures, it's important to discuss what we even mean by "agreement."
 When scoring is categorical, agreement is simple: the raters either agree or they don't.
 When scoring is [ordinal or better](https://en.wikipedia.org/wiki/Ordinal_data), however, the question of "scoring distance" comes into play.
 Raters who score an essay 5 and 6 respectively seem to agree more than raters who score an essay 1 and 6, but they still disagreed.
 How do we account for that?
 Furthermore, there are different types of rating.
 There exists the aforementioned scoring where raters are agreeing/disagreeing with a single rating, but what about if they're both confirming an official score?
 What if they're ranking different options?
 What if there are more than 2 raters?
+There are a variety of different measures to quantify agreement in each of these situations.

+### Simple probability of agreement

 The first and easiest example of an agreement measure is the probability of agreement.
 This measure is only applicable for nominal data, but it was the standard method of determining inter-rater reliability for a lengthy era of quantitative methodology.
 When there are 2 or more raters scoring a response, it is easy to calculate the percentage of the time that they agree.
 We simply divide the number of identical scores by the total number of scores and obtain the percent agreement.
 When there are more than two raters, we can set up a matrix in which each row represents a variable of interest and each column is a rater score.